Advertiser disclosure

 Having a low GPA will make it more difficult to get into law school, but not impossible.
 Make sure to compensate for your GPA with a stellar performance on the LSAT.
 Scores above your target college’s 75th percentile are a good benchmark to aim for.

-You can also compensate for a low GPA by gaining extensive work experience before applying.
-This might entail a couple years of work at a relevant position in between undergrad and grad school.
+You can also compensate for a low GPA by gaining work experience before applying.
+This might entail a few years of work at a relevant position between undergrad and grad school.
 You can also work on securing stellar recommendations, and writing great essays.

 Can I get into med school with a low GPA?

 You’ll also want to be strategic about the schools you apply to.
-A low GPA will probably not get you into Harvard medical, but there are many great options out there which you still qualify for.
+A low GPA will probably not get you into Harvard medical school, but there are many great options out there which you may still qualify for.
 Make sure to apply to a good spread of safety, reach, and match schools.

-How do I compensate for a low GPA for grad school?
+How do I compensate for a low GPA for a grad school?

 It might seem like the odds are stacked against you if you’re applying to grad school with a low GPA.
 But luckily, there are many ways to compensate for a low GPA.
 Work experience, test scores, letters of recommendation, and essays are all great ways to show schools that you are more than your GPA.

-If you had special life circumstances, such as family issues or medical problems, which contributed to your low college GPA, make sure to note this.
+If you had special life circumstances such as family issues or medical problems, which contributed to your low GPA, make sure to note this.
 You might include a separate note with your application, or address these struggles in your essays.

 Do grad schools care about GPA?